ibrahim85/Long-Short-Term-Memory-NNET-Tool/README.md

 TODO:

- * Need to generate results by changing the learning rate
  * Need to generate results by changing the momentum
  * Need to generate results by changing the number of layers to dropout